How it works

 Move cattle with less work

-Shift cattle calmly from your phone, without posts, wire, or extra labor.
-Halter gives you flexibility to move herds wherever you need, whenever you need.
+Move cattle calmly from your phone, without posts, wire, or extra labor.
+Halter gives you flexibility to shift herds wherever you need, whenever you need.

 • Move cattle with less stress on both the herd and your crew